CO2 pricing and eFuels

 Keyarguments

 The eFuel Alliance welcomes the revision of the ETD as an important step towards reducing CO2 emissions and achieving Europe's ambitious climate targets.
 However, it would be better to levy a tax based on the CO2 emissions of the energy sources and not, as proposed by the EU Commission, on their energy content.
-This would allow the carbon footprint of energy carriers to better reflected in the ETD and clearly distinguish renewable from fossil fuels.
+This would allow the carbon footprint of energy carriers to be better reflected in the ETD and clearly distinguish renewable from fossil fuels.
 On a positive note, we strongly support the proposed alignment of tax rates for electricity and fuels.
 This will ensure fair competition and a level playing field between the different mobility options.
 The low minimum tax rates for eFuels and the clear distinction between them and the tax rates for fossil fuels are positive.
 Such a tax distinction between renewable and conventional fossil fuels is essential to achieve a steering effect away from fossil fuels, incentivize large-scale production of renewables and accelerate their price competitiveness with their fossil counterparts.

-Our demands
+Our recommendations

 Contact us